katysaintin/KatyInControl/episodes/S1E03_Part1_ThePersuaders.md

 🕓
 Grenoble, France.
 The European Synchrotron Radiation Facility — the ESRF.
 1989.
-Same year as the LANL–Argonne meeting.
+Same year as the Vancouver dinner.
 But the approach?
 Completely different.

 🕓